 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Authority, assets exceeded liabilities by \$7,936,816 at the close of the most recent fiscal year.
+In the case of the Authority, assets exceeded liabilities by \$8,754,700 at the close of the most recent fiscal year.

-The most significant portion of the Authority's net position reflects investment in capital assets (e.g., land, plant and infrastructure), less any related debt used to acquire those assets that is still outstanding plus the unspent proceeds from the debt.
+The most significant portion of the Authority's net position reflects investment in capital assets (e.g., land, plant and infrastructure), less any related debt used to acquire those assets that is still outstanding.
 The Authority uses these capital assets to provide services to joint venture participants; consequently, these assets are not available for future spending.
 Although the Authority's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.